Marked points on translation surfaces: The finite blocking problem

 \begin{proof} If $x_1$ is free, we can move it into a small ball around $x_2$ that doesn't contain any points of $B$, and find a straight line segment from $x_1$ to $x_2$ not intersecting $B$.

-If some points in $B$ could be moved without changing the underlying unmarked surface or the position of $x_1,x_2$, we could move at least one of these points off the countable collection of line segments from $x_1$ to $x_2$ to obtain a smaller finite blocking set. \end{proof}
+If some points in $B$ could be moved without changing the underlying unmarked surface or the position of $x_1,x_2$, we could move at least one of these points off the countable collection of line segments from $x_1$ to $x_2$ to obtain a smaller finite blocking set.
+This proves the first statement.

+Given the first statement, if the second statement did not hold, then $x_1$ and $x_2$ would have to be contained in different irreducible pieces that are not periodic points, and there could be no other irreducible pieces that are not periodic points.
+Pick a surface in $\M$, and move $x_1$ so it is not a periodic point.
+Then move $x_2$ to $x_1$.
+If $x_2$ collided with another point of its irreducible piece as it arrives at $x_1$, this would prove that $x_1$ is in fact a periodic point, by Lemma \ref{L:boundaryperiodic}.
+Hence $x_2$ can be moved very close to $x_1$ without another point of its irreducible piece moving close to $x_1$.
+This is a contradiction, because we can then find a straight line segment from $x_1$ to $x_2$ not intersecting $B$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{T:cor}] Let $B$ be a minimal finite blocking set.